Minhyong Kim

 The objective of this 5-day workshop is to bring scholars from distinct cultures of inquiry together to share the specific ways in which people in different times and places developed mathematics to model eclipse phenomena, with a chronological focus on the period 1650-1922, and to trace the circulation and development of these technical insights and practices globally.
 The workshop will include academic papers from a range of both established and early-career researchers alongside workshops designed to connect participants with eclipse-related methods and physical processes of mathematical knowledge-making, as well as to consider different forms of research output related to eclipse research and how this changed over the period under investigation and continues to develop.
 The aim is to bring together a cross-cultural cohort of scholars with the vision of generating a broader, coherent sense of shared ownership of the mathematical tradition of eclipse reckoning.

 My main preoccupation at the moment is a new project of the ICMS with the name Mathematics for Humanity.
 It's main goal is to support mathematical activities around the world with potential for direct impact on the betterment of the human condition.
 A subsidiary goal is to provide a unifying umbrella for many things of this nature that mathematicians are already doing.
 By providing this unifying framework, I hope the value of such activity is better recognised and that the practioner can enjoy a greater sense of mission.
 Please look at the webpage linked above and submit proposals for activities.
-I hope especially to attract new ideas from young mathematicians.
+I hope especially to attract new ideas from young mathematicians as well as senior mathematicians interested in running their usual research programmes in parallel with contributions to global welfare.

 Article in Geneva Science and Diplomacy Anticipator Science Breakthrough Radar